New York Goes to Hollywood

-New York Goes to Hollywood is a reality VH1 series that consists of eight, 30-minute-episodes.
-It premiered on August 4, 2008.
-It is a spin-off of the I Love New York series, features Tiffany "New York" Pollard as she tries to find an acting job in Hollywood, California.
+New York Goes to Hollywood is a VH1 reality television series that premiered on August 4, 2008.
+It is a spin-off of the I Love New York series, featuring Tiffany "New York" Pollard as she tries to find an acting job in Hollywood, California.
 In order to be an "established actress," Tiffany Pollard has to put her life aside to achieve her Hollywood goal by leaving her mother, Michelle Patterson, and George "Tailor Made" Weisgerber, whose proposal she refused.
-The show is available on iTunes and the first episode was made available free for a limited time.
 A follow-up/spin-off season, entitled New York Goes to Work, premiered May 4, 2009.

 Cast

 All cast members played themselves unless otherwise listed.